Improve Collaboration with Office 365

 SharePoint is then kept free to manage an organisation’s important documents.
 Policies, training material, reports, finished proposals, marketing material, HR files – all put where they should be and properly secured.
 Because SharePoint is just being used for the important stuff, people can now take the time to tag things properly.
 This means that each document is told what department, location, project, product it relates to.
 It is also told who is responsible for it and when it needs to be reviewed.

-When it is due for review, email reminders are sent out, and reports can be run to identify documents that are out of date.
+When due for review, email reminders get sent and reports can be run to identify out of date documents.
 Rules are put in place to automatically archive out-of-date files.

 Working Together on Documents